sr229/code-server-openshift/README.md

 Simply pull from `chinodesuuu/coder`.

 After the pull has been done, make sure you bound to port 9000 and mount a volume in `/home/coder/projects`.

+## Enabling SSL or Auth

+to enable auth, make sure you set the environment variable `CODER_ENABLE_AUTH` to true.

+to enable SSL, mount your certificates' dir to `/home/coder/certs` and set `CODER_ENABLE_SSL` to true.